music

 Rehearsals are held Wednesday evenings from 7:00 p.m. to 8:30 p.m. and Sunday mornings from 9:30 am to 10:00 am in the Choir Room.

 This year, St. Stephen’s is happy to host four student singers in the newly reinstated Kenan Choral Scholars program.
-Each singer will receive a generous stipend and participate in the St. Stephen’s Parish choir weekly rehearsals and Sunday Eucharist.
+Each singer will receive a generous stipend and participate in the St. Stephen’s Parish choir through weekly Wednesday rehearsals and Sunday services.

 Children